Vitamin B9 (Folate)

 RecommendedBioavailability: 0.5%

-~50% bioavailability of folic acid.
-DFE units account for this (1 mcg DFE = 0.6 mcg supplement folic acid).
+Approximately 50% bioavailability compared to folic acid.
+DFE units account for this difference (1 mcg DFE = 0.6 mcg supplement folic acid on empty stomach).

 Food Sources